joomla/accessibility/docs/tutorials/accessible-template.md

 We will focus only on those aspects of the template that may determine the accessibility of the websites content.

 ## Responsive design
-Responsiive design is the basis of design for all, for inclusive design.
+Responsive design is the basis of design for all, for inclusive design.

 ## Logical and semantic structure
 ...